briocodes/Resume/README.md

 * Day/Night mode implementation.
 * Improved ui design
 ## Challenges Encountered
 * Getting a good and proper design was a huge challenge.
-After a reasonable search for design inspirations, had to make do with some random ideas that flew in on the go.
+After a reasonable but unsuccessful search for good design inspirations, had to make do with some random ideas that flew in on the go.
 This definitely would be improved upon.